 In addition to the examination, we consider all of the current medications the patient is taking, other medications they have received previously, such as antibiotics, and any other existing medical conditions they may have.
 Using all of that information we can then provide a customized treatment individually tailored to the patient’s needs.

-What are some of the acne treatments offered by CSI for mild, moderate and severe cases?
+What are some of the acne treatments offered by California Skin Institute for mild, moderate and severe cases?

 Dr. Cabral: Every patient will have a unique treatment plan, but a sample treatment may include the following:

-Mild acne – CSI Acne Solutions Kit which includes a four step treatment program with acne fighting ingredients including a salicylic acid and glycolic acid cleanser and toning pads, a benzoyl peroxide 10% defense gel and retinol 3X smoothing serum to reduce the appearance of enlarged pores and scars.*
+Mild acne – California Skin Institute Acne Solutions Kit which includes a four step treatment program with acne fighting ingredients including a salicylic acid and glycolic acid cleanser and toning pads, a benzoyl peroxide 10% defense gel and retinol 3X smoothing serum to reduce the appearance of enlarged pores and scars.

-Moderate – For moderate acne, we may recommend the CSI Acne Solutions Kit and typically add in an oral antibiotic.*
+Moderate – For moderate acne, we may recommend the California Skin Institute Acne Solutions Kit and typically add in an oral antibiotic.

 Severe – Severe acne will typically involve using a stronger medication such as isotretinoin for patients who do not respond to an oral antibiotic or topicals.

 Laser and light therapy such as blue light therapy can help for all types of acne and also help with scars left by acne.

 Are there any preventative steps people can take to avoid breakouts?